Navigating complex litigation

 Book Law is committed to delivering smart, strategic advice and excellent professional service to clients of all sizes, from individual entrepreneurs and family-run businesses to large, publicly-traded companies.
 Book Law practices exclusively in commercial litigation, ensuring that clients are provided with sophisticated representation drawn from years of experience.

 Hilary is a frequent speaker and skills instructor on a variety of civil litigation topics.
 Hilary is a member of the Board of Directors of the Advocates’ Society, and is a former Chair of the Society’s 10+ Standing Committee aimed at improving the engagement of mid-career advocates.
 She was also a member of the Best Practices for Civil Trials task force.
-Hilary is a long-time volunteer with Pro Bono Ontario’s Amicus Duty Counsel project at the Ontario Court of Appeal.

 Will is a confident litigator who works closely with clients to craft creative solutions that best accomplish their goals—whether through negotiation, mediation, or litigation.
 He is building a practice that covers the spectrum of commercial litigation matters, including fraud, negligence, real property and planning issues, contractual breaches, and shareholder disputes.
 Will is also experienced in dealing with contempt proceedings and employment litigation for both employers and employees.
 He has represented clients before various administrative tribunals and all levels of court in Ontario.